Academic Catalog

 • it is determined that the student quit attending classes without officially withdrawing from college

-SBC monitors attendance every two weeks.
-Adjustments to Pell will be made if a student stops attending class.
+SBC monitors attendance every 2 weeks.
+Adjustments to Pell will be made if a student quits attending class.
 If the student is considering withdrawing from classes, it is recommended she visit with the Financial Aid Director to determine how it will affect future financial aid eligibility.

 Financial aid awards will be paid on the following expenses before funds are issued to the student.